ghh-jb/GitHubWebKitCompat/AUTOMATION-README.md

     - `issue-viewer-*.js`
     - `list-view-*.js`
     - `react-core-*.js`
-3. **Formats with Prettier**: Runs Prettier on downloaded files to format the minified code (like step 4 in manual process)
+3. **Formats with Prettier**: Runs Prettier on downloaded files to format the minified code
 4. **Applies patches**:
     - For `issues-react`, `issue-viewer`, and `list-view`: Uses find-replace patterns from `.txt` files
     - For `react-core`: Applies the `react-core.diff` patch file